 …Which Uncommonly Results In Texas Defamation Litigation

-Soon after the two students ratted on their teacher, the school district suspended Ethredge with pay.
+Soon after the two students ratted on their teacher, the school district suspended Ethredge, with pay.
 Soon after that, administrators seriously considered termination.
-As a result, she decided to file an Internet defamation case.
+As a result, she filed an Internet defamation case.

-Filed at the Harris County Court, Ethredge is asking for punitive damages, citing defamation and intentional infliction of emotional distress.
+Ethredge is asking for punitive damages, citing defamation and intentional infliction of emotional distress.
 Ethredge’s claim averred that the students’ actions were a “deliberate and malicious intent to injure plaintiff’s reputation.”
-To temper any speculation about the nature of what happened in her classroom, Ethredge’s suit explains that the “oral storytelling exercise was directly related to and in compliance with the Texas Essential Knowledge and Skills, the State Standards for curriculum in public schools in Texas.”
+To temper any speculation about the nature of her classroom, Ethredge’s suit explains that the “oral storytelling exercise was directly related to and in compliance with the Texas Essential Knowledge and Skills, the State Standards for curriculum in public schools in Texas.”

 In order to win this case, Ethredge will most likely have to prove material harm – as you can’t win a defamation lawsuit over hurt feelings.
 It’s interesting to note that Texas does not have a false light tort – if it did, Ethredge may have been able to file a stronger case.
 That’s not to say she doesn’t have a chance at winning this one – especially since administrators are talking termination — but being able to add a false light charge would put more “meat” on the proverbial bone.

 Do you need a defamation lawyer?
 Contact Kelly Warner Law today.
 Even though we’re based in Arizona, we’re licensed in the Lone Star State and handle all manners of Texas defamation lawsuits.